-Based on the consultation response on Simpler Recycling, continuation of mixed garden and food waste collections will be permissible (subject to confirmation).
-This will avoid significant increases in collection costs that would have resulted from mandated separate weekly food waste collections.
+Based on the consultation response on Simpler Recycling, continuation of mixed garden and food waste collections is highly likely to be permissible.
+This is subject to the publication of the next consultation response for which a timetable is not yet known, however Defra are under considerable pressure from the waste industry and local authorities to confirm these details.
+If approved, this will avoid significant increases in collection costs that would have resulted from mandated separate weekly food waste collections.